vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 - New configuration settings should be consistent with existing ones

 Regarding the Datadog Agent configuration, ideally it should be only a matter of configuring `dd_url: https://vector.mycompany.tld` to forward metrics to a Vector deployement.
-However configuring this will lead to some non-metric payloads to be sent to Vector, while it seems not an option to change the Datadog Agent behavior, those non-metric payload should still be forwarded to Datadog.

 The `dd_url` endpoint configuration has a [conditional behavior](https://github.com/DataDog/datadog-agent/blob/main/pkg/config/config.go#L1199-L1201) (also [here](https://github.com/DataDog/datadog-agent/blob/main/pkg/forwarder/forwarder_health.go#L131-L143)).
 I.e. if
 `dd_url` contains a known pattern (i.e. it has a suffix that matches a Datadog site) some extra hostname manipulation happens.
-But overal, this conditional can be ignore here and if we want unmodified Datadog Agent to use a `dd_url` pointing to a Vector deployement, the following route will have to be supported:
+But overal, this conditional behavior can be ignored here and if we want unmodified Datadog Agent to use a `dd_url` pointing to a Vector deployement, the following route will have to be supported:
 - `/api/v1/validate` for API key validation
 - `/api/v1/check_run` for check submission
 - `/intake/` for events and metadata (possibly others)